How Claude Skills turn chaotic AI prompts into actual AI employees

 - Analyzing app store screenshots and suggesting improvements

-What good reference materials actually look like
+What do good reference materials look like?

 - Identify the task type (copywriting review, product description, competitor analysis)